uwdata/visual-embedding/README.md

 (for example, luminance or shape perception) and then optimizing for some perceptual goal according to that model.
 Visual embedding can be viewed as a reusable template within van Wijk’s discussion on perceptually optimal visualizations.
-If we chose a motto for visual embedding, it would be “visualization as a perceptual painting of structure in data.”
+If we chose a motto for visual embedding, it would be “<em>visualization as a perceptual painting of structure in data</em>.”
 In this sense, visual embedding’s perceptual-structure preservation criterion closes the cycle, explicitly linking Mackinlay’s expressiveness and effectiveness criteria while providing a recipe to achieve both.